lisongs1995/lisongs1995.github.io/_posts/2018-11-22-leetcode-cloneGraph.md

     0 --- 2
          / \
          \_/

-Note: The information about the tree serialization is only meant so that you can understand error output if you get a wrong answer.
+**Note**: The information about the tree serialization is only meant so that you can understand error output if you get a wrong answer.
 You don't need to understand the serialization to solve the problem.

 ### Solution
 #### c++